-I’m sure you’ll sleep a little easier if you know you can give them a little leg up.
-To that end,you may want to start a College Savings Account.
+Let’s be real, though.
+They aren’t going to last a second out there among the piranhas.
+You’ll sleep a little easier if you can give them a little leg up.
+To that end,you may want to start a college savings account.

-COVERDELL EDUCATION SAVINGS ACCOUNTS are set up to cover a child’s secondary education.
-The growth on your contribution is tax deferred until the funds are spent.
+A Coverdell Education Savings Account is set up to cover a child’s secondary education.
+The growth on your contribution is tax-deferred until the funds are spent.
 If they are spent on education, they are tax-free.

 There is no tax deduction for the amount you contribute to a Coverdell, but you have some fantastic investment options and you can opt to self-direct.
 The rules are similar to those that cover an IRA.